 3. Know the Symptoms of Nicotine Withdrawal and Arm Yourself with Ways to Cope

-When you decide to cut down smoking gradually, you will experience symptoms of nicotine withdrawal.
+When you cut down smoking cigarettes gradually, you will experience symptoms of nicotine withdrawal.
 Knowing what to expect, and arming yourself ahead of time with ways to cope with these symptoms, can help you with overall success.

 The National Cancer Institute offers the following advice: